wavefrontHQ/docs/pages/doc/proxies.md

 To enable fault tolerance and higher data rates, production environments typically use a load balancer that sends data to multiple proxies, as shown below.

 ![Proxies using load balancer](/images/proxy_deployment_load_balancer.svg)

+**Note:**In environments with more than one proxy, each proxy must have a unique name.

 ## Proxy Configuration